 What is the Statutory Sick Pay for part-time workers?

-The statutory sick pay for part-time workers is exactly the same as full-time workers.
-As an employer, you must pay anyone who qualifies for sick pay.
+The statutory sick pay entitlement for part-time workers is exactly the same as full-time workers.
+As an employer, you must pay anyone who qualifies for sick pay, as it’s one of the fundamental employee rights that applies equally to all workers.

 Pro-rata sick pay doesn’t exist, and there’s no way to round it down or reduce it alongside contractual hours.